Sankhya Yoga

 The soul is immortal

 In these profound verses from the second chapter of the Bhagavad Gita, Shri Krishna addresses one of the most fundamental questions that haunts every human heart: What happens when we die?
-Arjuna, a legendary warrior standing on the battlefield of Kurukshetra, trembles not merely from the fear of war, but from this existential terror.
-He is gripped by the fear of causing death and the fear of his own mortality.
+Arjuna, a legendary warrior standing on the battlefield of Kurukshetra, trembles not merely from the fear of war, but he is gripped by the fear of causing death and the fear of his own mortality.
 It is in this period of despair that Shri Krishna begins to unveil the greatest truth of all existence.

 The soul is eternal, indestructible, and beyond the reach of death itself.